Anthropologists on the Public Stage

 THE PROBLEM

-Why is this magazine from the 1970s the last
+compiled from the 1970s to the present

-lightly public work from an anthropologist?
+from my work from an anthropologist

 Many anthropologists have been asking: "But where are the anthropologists?"